awsdocs/amazon-s3-userguide/doc_source/configure-inventory.md

 + [Getting Started](https://docs.aws.amazon.com/kms/latest/developerguide/getting-started.html)
 + [Using Key Policies in AWS KMS](https://docs.aws.amazon.com/kms/latest/developerguide/key-policies.html)

-## Configuring inventory using the S3 console<a name="configure-inventory-console"></a>
+## Configuring inventory by using the S3 console<a name="configure-inventory-console"></a>

-Use these instructions to configure inventory using the S3 console\.
+Use these instructions to configure inventory by using the S3 console\.
 **Note**
-It may take up to 48 hours to deliver the first report\.
+It might take up to 48 hours to deliver the first report\.

 1. Sign in to the AWS Management Console and open the Amazon S3 console at [https://console\.aws\.amazon\.com/s3/](https://console.aws.amazon.com/s3/)\.